Sturgis Leavitt: Personal life

 The Maine native was a longtime member of the Mayflower Society.

-Leavitt and his wife, the former Alga Webber, long lived at 718 East Franklin Street in Chapel Hill, North Carolina, where they built a New England-style white clapboard home.
+Leavitt and his wife, the former Alga Webber, long lived at 718 East Franklin Street in Chapel Hill, North Carolina, where they built a New England–style white clapboard home.

-Leavitt died on March 3, 1976, at North Carolina Memorial Hospital; his wife Alga had died a decade earlier.
-Leavitt's teaching career at UNC spanned 43 years (1917–60), and until his death he worked each day at his desk in the University's Dey Hall, center of the language programs he helped nurture.
+Leavitt died on March 3, 1976, aged 88, at North Carolina Memorial Hospital; his wife Alga had died a decade earlier.
+Leavitt's teaching career at UNC spanned 43 years (1917–60), and until his death he worked each day at his desk in the university's Dey Hall, center of the language programs he helped nurture.

 Leavitt's wife was an editor and writer who was the author of Stories and Poems from the Old South: Edited by Mrs. Sturgis Elleno Leavitt (Alga Leavitt) published by the Seeman Printery at Durham, North Carolina in 1923.
 An amateur actress, Alga Leavitt had earlier worked with author Thomas Wolfe at the Carolina Playmakers, an amateur theatrical group.